woloski/nodeonazure-blog/articles/implementing-windows-azure-acs-with-everyauth.markdown

 Title: Implementing Windows Azure ACS with everyauth
 Author: Dario Renzulli
-Date: Wed Jan 20 2012 12:00:00 GMT-0300
+Date: Thu Jan 19 2012 2:00:00 GMT-0300
 Node: v0.6.6

 In this article we will walk you through the implementation of the Windows Azure ACS module for [everyauth](https://github.com/bnoguchi/everyauth).

 ## Adding Windows Azure ACS module to everyauth

-We forked [everyauth](https://github.com/bnoguchi/everyauth) git repo.
+We forked [everyauth](https://github.com/darrenzully/everyauth) git repo.
 Then, created a new module, called `azureacs`, following the design guidelines suggested by [Brian Noguchi](https://github.com/bnoguchi).
 We did a quick and dirty implementation just to see if the whole flow would work.
 Once we had it working, we refactored it and created two independent modules: [node-wsfederation](https://github.com/darrenzully/node-wsfederation) and [node-swt](https://github.com/darrenzully/node-swt).

 ### The token format: parsing and validating SimpleWebTokens with node-swt